 Known as Pittsburgh’s woodland park for its extensive trails throughout steep valleys and wooded slopes, Frick Park is an ideal escape from the noise of the city.
 Birding enthusiasts love to visit Clayton Hill, where well over 100 species of birds have been recorded.
 Children flock to the famous Blue Slide Playground and learn about nature at the Frick Environmental Center.
 The park also features red clay tennis courts, baseball fields, and the only public lawn bowling green in Pennsylvania.

-The Pittsburgh Parks Conservancy has completed extensive ecological restoration work in Frick Park, and the Conservancy’s first capital project was the Reynolds Street gatehouse entrance, which was restored in 2000.
-Future plans include building a new Environmental Center at Frick Park, which will replace the current burned-down structure and create a hub for environmental education in Pittsburgh.
+The Pittsburgh Parks Conservancy has completed extensive ecological restoration work in Frick Park since the Conservancy’s first capital project in 2000, the restoration of Reynolds Street gatehouse entrance.
+Currently, the Parks Conservancy is working to rebuild the Frick Environmental Center to replace the burned-down structure and create an urban hub for environmental education in Pittsburgh.